Ty France Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.62 team ERA that ranks second among all MLB pitching staffs.
+- The Astros have the fourth-ranked team ERA across all league pitching staffs (3.69).

-- Astros pitchers combine to rank 17th in baseball in home runs allowed (100 total, 1.1 per game).
+- Astros pitchers combine to rank 15th in baseball in home runs surrendered (101 total, 1.1 per game).

-- The righty last pitched on Saturday against the Texas Rangers, when he tossed four innings, allowing three earned runs while giving up 10 hits.
+- The left-hander's most recent time out came on Tuesday, June 27 against the St. Louis Cardinals, when he threw six innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.